Hyperobjekt/seda-site/content/help-faq/sections/data/no-data.md

 - Students took different, incomparable tests within the same subject, grade, and year.
 This is something our methodology cannot adjust for.
 - We identified data errors that would result in inaccurate estimates.

-For more details, please see our <span class="highlight">technical documentation].
+For more details, please see our [technical documentation].